-While progress towards UHC has certainly been made in Nigeria, there has not been adequate focus and investment and therefore the health system remains vulnerable and UHC has not been a driving force behind the country’s COVID-19 response.
+While progress towards SDG-3 target and UHC has certainly been made in Nigeria, as shown in figure XX, there has not been adequate focus and investment and therefore the health system remains vulnerable and UHC has not been a driving force behind the country’s COVID-19 response.
 Rather, taking early action, implementing social protection measures, leveraging existing epidemic preparedness and experience and robust support from WHO and other agencies have likely slowed the rate of transmission2.

+Fig.XX Trend of Selected SDG-3 Indicators Before the COVID-19 Pandemic (2009-2019), Nigeria

 Overview of the health system and progress towards UHC

 Nigeria’s health care system is largely publicly managed, with 66% of the 34,000 health facilities owned by the government, but there is also substantial private sector involvement in the provision of health services5.
-The structure of the Nigerian health system is a decentralized model that mirrors the three tiers of government with varying responsibilities at the federal, state, and local government levels (Okafor, Chukwuemeka).
+The structure of the Nigerian health system is a decentralized model that mirrors the three tiers of government with varying responsibilities at the federal, state, and local government area (LGA) levels[ref].
 Each state has at least one tertiary health facility owned by the federal government, often located in more populated urban areas, along with secondary facilities owned by individual states.
 Local governments provide primary healthcare services through clinics, health posts and dispensaries which tend to serve more rural communities5.
 Since the establishment of the Nigerian Health Insurance Scheme (NHIS) in 2005, still only about 5% of the population have health insurance and 70% of Nigerians must pay out of pocket for health services6, which points to a highly inequitable system considering 40% of the population lives below the $1.90/day poverty line which presents an enormous financial barrier to access7.

-There has been very little development of the health sector in Nigeria in the 21st century, which can be attributed to several factors, including the fact that the leadership of the Ministry of Health changes which every change in political leadership wherein the ruling party often appoints ministers based on political favors rather than competency4.
+There has been very little improvement in the primary health care and the expansion of UHC in Nigeria in the 21st century, which can be attributed to several factors, including the fact that the leadership of the Ministry of Health changes which every change in political leadership wherein the ruling party often appoints ministers based on political favors rather than competency4.
 This is a major contributing factor to the Nigerian health system being ranked the worst by Transparency International on healthcare system corruption4.
 Additionally, investment and overall resource allocation is aimed at secondary and tertiary care rather than primary health care which has been a limiting factor in Nigeria’s progress towards UHC5.
 As of 2019, IHME estimated that Nigeria had achieved 38.3% effective UHC coverage, an increase of 6.7% from 20108.